FrankPfattheicher/stonehenge/README.md

 stonehenge
 ==========
-An open source .NET Framework to use Web UI technologies for desktop applications.
+An open source .NET Framework to use Web UI technologies for desktop and/or web applications.

+New in version 0.4:  Bootstrap 3.0

 Motivation
 ----------